scott-anderson-wc/cs210pub/assignments/project/project.md

 It would be reasonable to start with the HTML and CSS for the basic page, including the buttons at the top, the drop-down add-task form, the drop-down sorting menu and the display of the tasks.
-One you have the tasks formatted, you can use cloning or other techniques to build the task items dynamically.
+Once you have the tasks formatted, you can use cloning or other techniques to build the task items dynamically.